 UPDATED: New Alberta Health and Safety Act

-In December, Alberta passed a new Occupational Health and Safety Act (the New Act), which will replace the current Act in its entirety.
-The government has indicated that the New Act will come into force on September 1, 2021, but this is yet to be confirmed with an official proclamation.
+In December of 2020, Alberta passed a new Occupational Health and Safety Act (the New Act), which will replace the current Act in its entirety.
+The government has indicated that the New Act will come into force in late 2021, but this is yet to be confirmed with an official proclamation.

-Last week, Alberta announced that it will be seeking ideas to improve and update the Occupational Health & Safety Code (OHS Code).
+Earlier this year, Alberta announced that it was seeking ideas to improve and update the Occupational Health & Safety Code (OHS Code).
 This means that there are more changes coming!
 These changes may include adding certain requirements to the OHS Code, which have been removed from the New Act (see below).
-If you want to provide input, you can do so through an online survey that is open until May 10, 2021.

 In the meantime, Alberta employers will want to start getting ready for the New Act, which covers everything from workplace accidents to health and safety committees to refusing work.